Evans Hills Counselling

 How long we store personal information

 We will only store your personal information for as long as it is required by the standards for our service and governing bodies.
 The sensitive personal data defined above is stored for a period of 6 years after the end of therapy.
 After this time, this data is deleted at the end of each calendar year.
-No card payment details are stored, they are all taken using licensed payment process Software of Izettle or will appear on bank statements if you pay by transfer.
+No card payment details are stored, all payments will appear on bank statements if you pay by transfer.

 How your personal information is used

-We use the information we collect to (1) Provide our services to you (2) Process payment for such services via card using licenced software called Izettle.
-(3) send you information related to the delivery of our services.
+We use the information we collect to (1) Provide our services to you (2) Process payment for such services (3) send you information related to the delivery of our services.

 Sharing your information